 Yes!
 The red velvet flavor is just right -- a conglomeration of flavors that's hard to describe, but in my mind it tastes kind of tangy, buttery and vanilla-ish with a hint of cocoa at the end.
 Or better yet, it's just red velvet.
 The texture is tight crumbed and moist rather than loose crumbed and oily like some other recipes.

-Anyhow, this recipe calls for a mixture of cake flour.
+Anyhow, this recipe calls for a mixture of all purpose and cake flour.
 The cake flour keeps it tender and the all-purpose adds structure.
-Theoretically you could probably weigh out the same gram amount of pastry flour and use that, but I went with a mixture of King Arthur’s unbleached cake flour and KA’s all-purpose flour.
-For the red food coloring I used 2 tablespoons of McCormick, and for the chocolate flavoring I kept to tradition and used only 2 tablespoons of cocoa so that the chocolate wouldn’t overpower the red velvet flavor which is unique unto itself.
-And then there’s the issue of the butter.
+Theoretically you could probably weigh out the same gram amount of pastry flour and use that, but I went with a mixture of King Arthur's unbleached cake flour and KA's all-purpose flour.
+For the red food coloring I used 2 tablespoons of McCormick, and for the chocolate flavoring I kept to tradition and used only 2 tablespoons of cocoa so that the chocolate wouldn't overpower the red velvet flavor which is unique unto itself.
+And then there's the issue of the butter.
 I used mostly butter, but swapped out bit of it for oil to add a little more moisture.

 I need to put this cake up against one made with a cup of oil and no butter and see what the masses prefer.
 For now, here's the latest incarnation of my favorite recipe.
 I want to put it up against this one, which comes up first in the search for good red velvet cakes.

 Oh, and one final note.
 I usually make it in two 9 inch round cake pans so it's not a very tall cake, but if you like your cakes taller, you can make it in an 8 inch cake pan and it will look like the one in the photo above.

 Favorite Red Velvet Cake